 The Secret Life of Plants

-At the beginning of May, IHUM will convene a gathering of scholars to consider our relations to the vegetable kingdom.
-Perspectives will be various, and questions will be big: What are we to the plants, and the plants to us?
+At the beginning of May, IHUM convened a gathering of scholars to consider our relations to the vegetable kingdom.
+Perspectives were various, and questions were big: What are we to the plants, and the plants to us?
 What possibilities does plant life offer not simply for how we conceptualize the matter of life, and our lives, but also for how we inhabit and respond to the world, ourselves, and others?
-We do not intend - in revisiting the sensational 1973 book from which we take our name - to be wantonly credulous about, for example, plant sentience, plant culture, the capacity of plants for collaboration with us animals.
-We do not want to be wantonly incredulous, either.
-The conference opens up an opportunity to follow some of these possibilities collectively.
+We did not intend - in revisiting the sensational 1973 book from which we take our name - to be wantonly credulous about, for example, plant sentience, plant culture, the capacity of plants for collaboration with us animals.
+We did not want to be wantonly incredulous, either.
+Much rather, the conference opened up an opportunity to follow some of these possibilities and investigations collectively.

 THURSDAY, MAY 2, AT 5 PM: SCHOOL OF ARCHITECTURE